precice/tutorials/FSI/rigid_flap/OpenFOAM-RigidBody/README.md

 There is an [open issue](https://github.com/precice/openfoam-adapter/issues/26) that leads to additional "empty" result directories when running with some OpenFOAM versions, leading to inconveniences during post-processing.
 Please run the script `removeObsoleteSolvers.sh` to delete the additional files.

+Ini serial, the simulation takes roughly 30 seconds to compute.

 ## Visualizing the results